linnarsson-lab/FISHscale/README.md

 If you want to use multiple datasets, use the [multi-dataset](https://github.com/linnarsson-lab/FISHscale/blob/master/example_notebooks/FISHscale_tutorial_multi_dataset.ipynb) notebook to get started with multi-dataset objects.

 ### Linux and Open3D
-If the visualizer does not work, please follow these steps:
+If the visualizer does not open the window after calling `.visualize()`, please follow these steps:
 - Uninstall Open3D: `pip uninstall open3d`
 - Build Open3D from source using these instructions: [Open3D](http://www.open3d.org/docs/release/compilation.html)